DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 visitors would see two black screens suspended from the ceiling by a monitor arm, alluding to the screens on the traders’ desks.
-To be able to watch the loop on the suspended two-channel installation, Herregraven lets the visitors tilt their heads,, bend their knees, or sit down on the floor below the screens.
+To be able to watch the loop on the suspended two-channel installation, Herregraven lets the visitors tilt their heads, bend their knees, or sit down on the floor below the screens.
 With this construction, Herregraven staged a contemporary version of a plot device used in classic theatre: the *deus ex machina*.
 This device is the sudden, unexpected appearance of